ChakreshIITGN/ChakreshIITGN.github.io/_teaching/IITGN-TA-1.md

 date: 2014-2019
 location: "Gandhinagar, India"
 ---
+List of Courses for which I was the teaching assistant.
+This required me to take tutorial classes and grade the assignments.

 * Condensed Matter Physics - Masters Course
 * Introduction to Quantum Mechanics - Undergraduate Course